 Having watched the above video it is important to recognise the following points about the tennis elbow tape:

 - Fixomull Base: It’s important to lay down a strip of fixomull first, applying it in a lateral to medial direction, this will prevent skin irritation and ensure the tape job sticks better for longer

 - Rigid Tape : Over the top of the fixomull base, apply a strip of rigid tape again from the lateral aspect of the upper forearm in a medial direction.
 This tape is the one that primarily deloads the tendon so ensure the pull on the tape is firm.

 - Elastic Lock Off: Lastly, finish off with a circumferential layer of elastic tape, attaching it to itself on the lateral aspect and drawing medially.
 Lock this tape off with rigid to ensure the tape maintains its integrity.

 Hope you have enjoyed this weeks edition of Taping Tuesday, remember if you are suffering from “tennis elbow” be sure to combine this taping method with a prescribed stretching and exercise program.
 Tune in for another riveting edition of Taping Tuesday next week and remember Lifecare Cottesloe is always here to assess, treat and tape any of your musculoskeletal concerns and we are open after hours and on Saturdays.
-Give us a call on (08) 9384 3269 or book online.
+Give us a call on (08) 9384 3269 or book an appointment online.